BRINGING TRUSTED TECHNOLOGY TO THE AMERICAN ECONOMY

 Advanced visualization, machine learning (ML), intelligent agents, and tools to manage joint and combined military operations.

 UAS stands for Uncrewed Aircraft (or Aerial) System.
-UAS encompasses not only the UAV, but also the team on the ground controlling the flight, and the system that connects the two (GPS, ground control, transmissions systems, cameras, and software).
+UAS encompasses not only the UAV (Unmanned Aerial Vehical), but also the team on the ground controlling the flight, and the system that connects the two (GPS, ground control, transmissions systems, cameras, and software).

 Deliver the science and technology that enables our freedom to operate in cyberspace while denying the adversary the same.